Let’s Talk About Black Overrepresentation in Advertising

 2

-Advertising is all around us, shaping how we view the world and ourselves.
-But what happens when that representation is one-sided?
-Studies have shown that Black people are often overrepresented in certain types of advertisements, while they are underrepresented or absent in others.
-This phenomenon, known as Black overrepresentation in advertising, has long been an issue of concern to Black people and has dire consequences on how they are perceived and treated in society.
+Studies have shown that Black people are often overrepresented in certain types of advertisements.
+Yet, they’re underrepresented or absent in others.
+This phenomenon, known as Black overrepresentation in advertising, has long been an issue of concern to Black people.
+It has dire consequences on how other people perceive and treat them in society.

-This article delves into the world of Black overrepresentation in advertising, taking a closer look at the various forms it takes and the different perspectives on its impact.
+This article delves into the world of Black overrepresentation in advertising.
+It takes a closer look at the various forms it takes and the different perspectives on its impact.
 From the images we see on billboards to the commercials we watch on TV, we’ll unpack the implications of this critical issue on the entire Black community and society.

 Understanding the Impact of Black Overrepresentation in Advertising